Owen Miller Player Props: Brewers vs. Red Sox

 Owen Miller At The Plate

-- Miller is batting .286 during his last outings and is riding a four-game hitting streak.
+- Miller is batting .286 during his last games and is riding a four-game hitting streak.

-- Miller has picked up a hit in seven games this season (63.6%), including one multi-hit game.
+- Miller has picked up a hit in seven games this year (63.6%), including one multi-hit game.

-- Miller has driven in a run twice this season, but just one in each of those games.
+- Miller has driven in a run twice this year, but just one in each of those games.

-- He has scored in three games this season (27.3%), but has had no multi-run games.
+- He has scored in three games this year (27.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.